rails/rails/guides/source/action_mailer_basics.md

 Mailer Views and Layouts
 ------------------------

+The content of emails sent using Action Mailer are specified in view files.
 Mailer views are located in the `app/views/name_of_mailer_class` directory by default.
 Similar to a controller view, the name of the file matches the name of the mailer method.
-In the `UserMailer` example above, the view for the `welcome_email` mailer action will be in `app/views/user_mailer/welcome_email.html.erb`.
+Mailer views are rendered within a layout, similar to controller views.
+Mailer layouts are located in `app/views/layouts`.
+The default layout is `mailer.html.erb` and `mailer.text.erb`.
+This sections covers various features around mailer views and layouts.

 ### Configuring Custom View Path